 Bioburden

-The bioburden is the sum of all microorganisms from various sources, including raw materials, component manufacturing, assembly processes, the manufacturing environment, assembly and manufacturing aids, cleaning processes and packaging of the finished product.
+The bioburden is the sum of all microorganisms from different sources, including raw materials, component manufacturing, assembly processes, the manufacturing environment, assembly and manufacturing aids, cleaning processes and packaging of the finished product.

-It is not possible to give an exact figure for the microbial load, as many factors can influence the determination of the bioburden.
-In practice, the bioburden is determined according to a defined procedure that includes a characterization of the population in addition to the quantification or estimation of the microorganisms.
+It is not possible to accurately quantify the microbial load as many factors can influence the determination of bioburden.
+In practice, the bioburden is determined according to a defined procedure that includes a characterisation of the population in addition to the quantification or estimation of the microorganisms.
 Due to the wide variety of materials used in the manufacture and construction of medical devices and the associated different surface adhesion of microorganisms, DIN EN ISO 11737-1 presents different process parameters.

 The same applies to the huge number of different microorganisms that can occur on medical devices.
 DIN EN ISO 11737-1 also provides a large selection of appropriate rinsing solutions and culture media, including incubation conditions in various combinations.

-The process used at GfPS mbH takes into account the different needs of microorganisms: slow-growing fungi have to be cultivated differently to fast-growing bacteria.
+The process used at GfPS mbH takes into account the different requirements of microorganisms: slow-growing fungi must be cultivated differently to fast-growing bacteria.
 Anaerobically growing bacteria are cultivated in the absence of atmospheric oxygen.

 Validation of the bioburden method according to DIN EN ISO 11737-1

-According to DIN EN ISO 11737-1, the bioburden method must be validated in order to prove the suitability of the test method and to assess the suitability of the technique for sampling the microorganisms.
+According to DIN EN ISO 11737-1, the validation of the bioburden method must be carried out in order to demonstrate the suitability of the test method and to assess the suitability of the technique for sampling the microorganisms.

-There are two traditional approaches to validating the efficacy of sampling microorganisms from healthcare products.
+There are two traditional approaches to validate the effectiveness of sampling microorganisms from healthcare products.
 These approaches are:

-• Determination of the recovery rate by means of repeated recovery: the repeated treatment of a product sample followed by a quantitative assessment of the extent of recovery, with relatively high natural microbial contamination of the product.
+- Determination of the recovery rate by means of repetitive recovery: the repeated treatment of a product sample followed by a quantitative assessment of the extent of recovery, with relatively high natural microbial contamination of the product.

 Five non-sterile samples are repeatedly rinsed with the corresponding rinsing solution.
-A recovery rate can be determined from the ratio between the number of colonies after the first application and the total number of colonies.
+A recovery rate can be determined from the ratio between the number of colonies after the first application and the total colony count.

 or